v5ma/selfawarenetworks/ref.map.md

 a0318z.md:
   2
-  3: # Post this one on the Neo Mind Cycle facebook page, and maybe create a wiki page map organizing all the Zebrafish research
+  3: # Post this one on the Neo Mind Cycle faceobok page, and maybe create a wiki page map organizing all the Zebrafish research
   4  "Multiomic atlas with functional stratification and developmental dynamics of zebrafish cis-regulatory elements"

 a0329z.md: